On the sensitivity reach of LQ production with preferential couplings to third generation fermions at the LHC: search strategy and simulation

 Systematic uncertainties are incorporated as nuisance parameters, considering log-priors for normalization and Gaussian priors for shape uncertainties.
-A 3\% systematic uncertainty is considered on measurement of the integrated luminosity at the LHC, a 5\% effect due to choice of the parton distribution function selected for the MC production, following the PDF4LHC prescription~\cite{Butterworth:2015oua}, 5\% on the identification efficiency of $\tau_{\mathrm h}$ particles and 5\% on their energy scale, 3\% on identification efficiencies of $\bq$ jets, following reference~\cite{CMSbtag}, and an additional flat 10\% uncertainty in all the background prediction to account for possible differences associated with additional experimental effects.
+Our consideration of systematic uncertainties includes both experimental and theoretical effects, focusing on the dominant sources of uncertainty.
+Following~\cite{lumiRef}, we consider a 3\% systematic uncertainty on the measurement of the integrated luminosity at the LHC.
+A 5\% uncertainty arises due to the choice of the parton distribution function used for the MC production, following the PDF4LHC prescription~\cite{Butterworth:2015oua}.
+The chosen PDF set only has an effect on the overall expected signal and background yields, but the effect on the shape of the XGB output distribution is negligible.
+Reference~\cite{CMS_DeepTau} reports a systematic uncertainty of 2-5\%, depending on the $p_{\textrm{T}}$ and $\eta$ of the $\tau_{\textrm{h}}$ candidate.
+Therefore, we utilize a conservative 5\% uncertainty per $\tau_{\textrm{h}}$ candidate, independent of $p_{\textrm{T}}$ and $\eta$, which is correlated between signal and background processes with genuine $\tau_{\textrm{h}}$ candidates, and correlated across XGB bins for each process.
+We assumed a 5\% $\tau_{\textrm{h}}$ energy scale uncertainty, independent of $p_{\textrm{T}}$ and $\eta$, following the CMS measurements described in~\cite{CMS_DeepTau}.
+Finally, we assume a conservative 3\% uncertainty per b-jet candidate, following reference~\cite{CMSbtag}, and an additional 10\% uncertainty in all the background predictions to account for possible mismodeling by the simulated samples.
+The uncertainties on the background estimates are typically derived from collision data using dedicated control samples that have negligible signal contamination and are enriched with events from the specific targeted background.
+The systematic uncertainties on the background estimates are treated as uncorrelated between background processes.